Spiritual Practices for Small Group (and other) Leaders

 There are many postures of prayer, and each can be helpful depending on and individual’s emotional state - standing in boldness, kneeling in submissiveness, or laying prostate in humility.
 Whichever form your prayer takes, praying by nature puts people in a position to be changed by God's grace.
 Because they are in positions of leadership, small-group leaders should be praying frequently for their own growth as well as for the growth of small-group participants.
 More seasoned small-group leaders should be familiar enough with different ways of praying to model examples for the group and to help participants experiment with new ways of praying.

 John Wesley, the founder of the Methodist movement, encouraged frequent Communion.
 The tradition of taking Communion only monthly began at a time when the ordained pastor could only visit the church only once a month as part of a circuit of churches.
 When the Lord’s Supper is practiced well, it offers a time of confession when we can be convicted of transgressions and ways that we have perhaps unintentionally harmed those we lead.
 More importantly, we are given assurance of God’s forgiveness and receive the healing grace of God through the body and blood of Christ.
 While the Lord's Supper is a means of encountering God's grace, and we should be eager to avail ourselves of this opportunity.
-However, Communion should not take place in our small groups without guidance and oversight from an ordained elder.
+However, Communion should not take place in our small groups without guidance and oversight from an ordained elder, licensed local pastors (in their place of appointment), and/or deacons (with permission of their bishop).

 Fasting is probably the least practiced and most misunderstood of all the means of grace.
 Our first reaction to fasting is often negative.
 Perhaps we've seen fasting misused by those trying to gain attention or have had to fast for a less-than-desirable medical procedure.
 Fasting is mostly associated with fasting from food.
 While this can be a beneficial practice, fasting can include things other than food.
 We can fast from relationships or activities (hobbies, television, social media, etc.) that are hurting us and making it difficult for us to grow in our love for God.
 When we fast, we are placing our full reliance that our relationship with God is the sole source of true abundance and satisfaction for our souls.
 Fasting reminds us that we serve the creator, not the created.
 Practicing a fast from time to time can be a valuable way to grow in our relationship with God.
 The important part is not what you fast from or even how long you fast (Matthew 6), but rather, on putting yourselves in the best posture to hear from God.
 Small-group leaders can practice fasting in a number of ways.
 We can fast from being the first to speak, fast from having to have the last word, or fast from having all the answers.